 - Gives all singers the opportunity to participate with no auditions required

 - Provides an opportunity for study and performance of major choral works with professional orchestra, conductor and soloists

 - Hosts the Annual Messiah Sing and Listen Concert at the Katharine Hepburn Cultural Arts Center in Old Saybrook, CT

 - Co-sponsors the annual SummerSings series for continued sight-reading and vocal practice in an informal setting

 - Includes music education and coaching to improve sight-reading, music theory and vocal production

 - Strengthens church choirs by providing their members with significant additional music training and experience

 - Provides social contacts and challenging music to keep members active and engaged

 - Offers opportunities to travel and sing in major cathedrals across Europe

-Cappella Cantorum is made possible by the support of area businesses and professional people through program advertising, by generous sponsors, by our concert audiences, by our member through dues and hard work, and through the dedication of our Music Director Barry Asch, Assistant Music Director Deborah Lyon and the efforts of the volunteer Board of Directors.
+Cappella Cantorum is made possible by the support of area businesses and professional people through program advertising, by generous sponsors, by our concert audiences, by our members through dues and hard work, and through the dedication and enthusiasm of our Music Director Simon Holt, Assistant Music Director Deborah Lyon and the efforts of the volunteer Board of Directors.
 Become a Sponsor, click here.